 My bad.
-We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, my application for Tom’s unabridged BC and the receipt for same.
+We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, my application for Tom’s unabridged birth certificate plus the receipt for same.
 No go.
-They wanted his unabridged BC or a letter saying we’d applied for it.
-“But here’s the application and receipt” I protested.
+They wanted his unabridged birth certificate itself, or a letter saying we’d applied for it.
+“But here’s the application and the receipt”, I protested.
 In vain.

 So its Christmas day and we’re looking for a place to stay.
-We drive to Bhanga Nek, sandwiched between the big Kosi Bay lake and the beach.
-I’m in my element in a brand-new Avis rented 4X4 with six forward gears and push-button 4X4 transfer case on the Maputaland Coastal Reserve’s sand roads.
+It felt kinda biblical.
+Reminded me of a story I’d heard in my youth.
+Everywhere we went was full.
+We drove on to Bhanga Nek, sandwiched between the big Kosi Bay lake and the beach.
+I’m in my element in a brand-new Avis rented Ford Ranger 4X4 with six forward gears and push-button 4X4 transfer case on the Maputaland Coastal Reserve’s sand roads.
 Kids would rather be in a different element, truth be told.

 Pearls before swine.

 We cut through Mkhuze game reserve on the way home and see three of the youngest little warthoglets we’ve ever seen ‘on the hoof.’
 Tiny little piglets running next to Ma with tails erect.
 “Look!
 They’ve got signal” the kids said enviously.

 A week or two later, back home, I overheard Tom mocking my organisational skills, and telling his mate “My Dad took us to Bangladesh for Christmas.”

 *sigh* At least they do love their home, that’s no maybe!